FOSS-Cell-GECPKD/OpenHack-20/GSoC-21/README.md

 # Getting started for GSoC '21
-The best way to get started would be to check out https://summerofcode.withgoogle.com/ thoroughly, especially the FAQ and resources sections.
+The best way to get started would be to check out their [site](https://summerofcode.withgoogle.com/) thoroughly, especially the FAQ, resources and [advices](https://developers.google.com/open-source/gsoc/help/student-advice) sections.

 ## Instructions